 I picked this song for this year because a lot of songs from the playlist in 2007 were not actually from 2007, and this one still perks me up and motivates me.
 Mandy Moore is one of my favourite celebrities, and I have a massive girl crush on her.
 Plus, this song came out around the time of a big life change where I finally decided what I wanted to do with my life and was ready to be ‘extraordinary.’

 2008 – “Call It Off” by Tegan and Sara

 I don’t know if this was released as a single exactly, but the video came out in 2008.
-I don’t remember exactly how I heard it, but this is one of those songs that instantly takes me back to a very specific time of my life, down to the month and maybe even week.
+I don’t remember exactly how I heard it (I think a friend shared it with me), but this is one of those songs that instantly takes me back to a very specific time of my life, down to the month and maybe even week.
 I can’t hear it without thinking of that particular time.

 2009 – “Fact-Fiction” by Mads Langer